-Performance goals, both short and long-term, evolve from the problem identification process.
+Both short and long term performance goals evolve from the problem identification process.
 Identified emphasis areas are selected from this process and reviewed to assure they are consistent with the guidelines and emphasis areas established by NHTSA.

-The THSO will be releasing an updated Grant Application Guide to assist applicants in developing high-quality applications.
+The THSO will be releasing an updated grant application guide to assist applicants in developing high-quality applications.
 This guide will continue to include explanations and examples for each section.